Sir Apirana Ngata (1874 - 1950)

 - Start by doing a keyword search.

-- You can use the filters on the left hand side to focus your search.
+- You can use the filters on the left to focus your search.

-This is one of the EPIC resources.
-EPIC is a collection of reliable databases covering lots of different topics.
-It’s put together especially for New Zealand school students and helps to answer questions like this.
+This is one of the EPIC resources, a collection of databases covering lots of different topics.
+It is put together especially for New Zealand school students and helps to answer questions like this.
 You may need a password to access it.

 This particular database is a great resource for newspaper and magazine articles from New Zealand and Australia.

-- Just type keywords 'Apirana Ngata' or other related topics into the search bar.
+- Enter the keywords 'Apirana Ngata' into the search bar.

-- Tick the box Full Text so you can find complete articles.
+- Select the box Full Text so you can find complete articles.

 Images and documentaries

 Sometimes it's difficult to find pictures of people who lived in the past, but it helps if the person is quite famous like Sir Apirana Ngata.
-There are also documentaries that include stories and information about his life.
+Here are two New Zealand websites that have images and documentaries about his life and achievements.

-DigitalNZ is like a search engine and combines results from different websites and is a good place to start as an overview of options.
-It’s an easy way of searching online resources from New Zealand libraries, museums, universities and government sites all at once, and has lots of primary sources.
+DigitalNZ is a search site that focuses on all things New Zealand.
+It’s an easy way of searching online resources from New Zealand libraries, museums, universities, media and government sites all at once, and has lots of primary sources.

 - Start by searching for 'Apirana Ngata'.